ilkkanml/TV_Project_Platform/project-bible/05-api-bible.md

 Reseller credit usage must be transactional.

+Reseller APIs must not include content-selling or channel-selling features.

 ## Customer API Rules

-Customer APIs require customer role or authenticated user ownership.
+Customer APIs require authenticated user ownership.

 Customers can only access their own: